 This is the BEST TIME to start a fitness challenge.
 Get your copy now!

 If you need motivation, daily guidance, fitness tips, exercise ideas – get this book!
 It is a collection of stories and fitness challenges I created and curated.
 You’ll be pleasantly surprised.
 Do something different today!
-Check it out on Amazon in your country or via this link.
-Tell me what you think!
+Check it out on Amazon in your country or click here now.

 - One trick to combat sitting for long periods – get up and move every hour.
-I’ve had friends whose days are suddenly filled with meetings and there’s no water cooler, vending machine, someone’s office to walk to, that brings that natural leg stretch.
-I have a fitbit so I set a schedule to remind to move every hour.
-Sometimes I set alarms on my phone.
+I’ve had friends who’s days are suddenly filled with meetings and there’s no water cooler, vending machine, someone’s office to walk to, that brings that natural leg stretch.
+I have a fitbit and I set a schedule to remind to take 250 steps hour.
+Sometimes I set alarms on my phone every hour!

 - Collaborate or call colleagues and friends – quarantine is isolation.
 Have video calls with friends, set up water-cooler chats with colleagues.
 Tea time even!
 Reach out and speak with people, check in on people during this time.
 You could be bringing someone much needed cheer.

 - Join a virtual group – support or otherwise.
 Or start one!
-I belong to two global running groups on Facebook, it has become a support mechanism for those hard core runners who can’t and are having near meltdowns.
-Some countries are in total lockdown so we are also learning from each other and what’s happening around the world.
+I belong to two global running groups on Facebook, it has become a support mechanism for those hard core runners who can’t run outside and are having near meltdowns.
+Some countries are in total lockdown so we are also learning from each other about what’s happening around the world.